3 reasons people love Kent

 Best weather in England

 Typically, the South-east has the best weather in England.
-This is just nothing more than the geography of the country, but it makes a significant difference to why people choose to visit Kent during the summertime.
+This is just nothing more than the geography of the country, but it makes a significant difference to why people choose to visit Kent during the summertime with their family and pets.

 The summer temperature averages at around 18 degrees in the summer and its coolest temperature of the year is 5 degrees.
 That’s not bad to say that cold weather is non-existent, however, it will be a lot warmer than a venture up North.